-Regardless of age, race, ethnicity, religion, gender, gender idenity or sexual orientation, The Carpenter’s Boat Shop attracts those willing to work hard, live simply, and share in work and life with one’s community.
+The Carpenter’s Boat Shop attracts those willing to work hard, live simply, and share in work and life with one’s community.
 In our daily life, we strive to use the Rule of St. Benedict as a way to organize activities of the day and to seek the balance contained in the seven principles of work, worship, study, service, recreation, hospitality, and prayer.
 We adopt work and living practices that foster sustainability, an appreciation of the natural environment, and an opportunity to explore one’s personal faith through reading, study, and discussion.
-Seamanship classes lead to community recreation that allow apprentices to explore the rugged Maine coastline in a variety of wooden vessels built or restored by members of the Boat Shop community.
+Through autumn recreation time on the water apprentices can practice seamanship and explore the rugged Maine coastline and waterways.

 In the end, The Carpenter’s Boat Shop isn’t just about boats; its about extending the care that one takes building boats to oneself and to others.
 It’s about learning how to be better prepared for one’s life journey.